byronbytes/Tasks/README.md

 ## Features

 - Cleanup:
-  - Bloatware removal tool to remove unwanted Windows bloat.
   - Quick Clean to help optimize folders that get filled fast.
   - Extension removal tool to remove malicious or unwanted extensions.
 (Supports Edge, Chrome, and Firefox)
-  - Advanced cleaning tool that helps with computer performance.
+  - Advanced cleaning tool that helps with computer performance and speed.
   - Diverse support for multiple applications and browsers and unneeded system cache.
 (Chrome, Discord, Temp, and more.)

 - Startup Manager: